Andy Warhol filmography: Summary

-In 1965, Warhol announced his retirement from painting to focus on filmmaking.During this period, Warhol filmed his Screen Tests, which were taken between 1964 and 1966, featuring candid shots of various people.
+In 1965, Warhol announced his retirement from painting to focus on filmmaking.
+During this period, Warhol filmed his Screen Tests, which were taken between 1964 and 1966, featuring candid shots of various people.
 The subjects are both frequenters and new visitors to the Factory; some anonymous and others well-known.
 Warhol requested each of them to pose for silent, black-and-white, 100-foot rolls of film to be shot by his stationary 16mm Bolex movie camera.

 In 1965, Warhol met Paul Morrissey and they collaborated on several films, including My Hustler (1965), The Velvet Underground and Nico: A Symphony of Sound (1966), Chelsea Girls (1966), and I, a Man (1967).
-Warhol's films featured his "superstars," who were personalities who were part of his Factory scene, such as Edie Sedgwick, Nico, Ingrid Superstar, Ultra Violet, International Velvet, and Viva.
-Warhol provided funding for his underground films in the 1960s, but because the films weren't very profitable the actors received little to no compensation.
+Warhol's films featured his "superstars," who were personalities who were part of his Factory scene, such as Taylor Mead, Edie Sedgwick, Nico, Ingrid Superstar, Ultra Violet, International Velvet, and Viva.
+Warhol provided funding for his underground films in the 1960s, but because the films were not very profitable the actors received little to no compensation.
 Instead, he would treat them to meals at Max's Kansas City where he traded art for credit at the restaurant.
 "We felt fortunate to collaborate with Andy," said Bibbe Hansen.
 "We lived to serve the work.
 Just to have access to a theater, a stage or a camera, lights and film that was a gift and allowed us to do our art."

-Warhol's films didn't have a script, and he would encourage the actors to improvise dialogue.
+Warhol's films did not have a script, and he would encourage the actors to improvise dialogue.
 "Mostly I just turn on the camera, I select the people who are going to be in the film and they turn on for the camera.
 We tried scripts, but the people did just as badly after 40 rehearsals.
 So now they just do what they want to do," he said in 1968.
 He elaborated in his memoir POPism: The Warhol '60s (1980): "What I liked was chunks of time all together, every real moment.
 I only wanted to find great people and let them be themselves and talk about what they usually talked about and I'd film them for a certain length of time and that would be the movie."